 Doing internal massage on yourself can be daunting for some.
 And it’s definitely new for many.
 Yet, it does have some amazing healing benefits.

 And it’s something you can try for just a few minutes a week at first to get your comfort and confidence levels up.

-If you have any questions about this technique or anything else you read in this blog, give us a call.
+If you have any questions about how to heal vaginal scar tissue or anything else you read about in this blog, give us a call.
 We offer free health consultations to assist and guide you on your healing journey.

 Find out more about our natural healing programs and join 500+ MoonRisers that have healed naturally.